How to Support Someone Who’s Thinking About Suicide

 This blog post discusses suicide, so please take care while reading or skip it altogether.
 If you or someone you know needs emergency emotional assistance, help is available.
 Call or text the 988 Suicide and Crisis Lifeline at 988.
 Or, use Lifeline Chat for 24/7 free and confidential support.

 Suicidal ideation, or thinking about suicide, is more common than you might think.
-As of 2021, more than 12 million American adults have experienced it.
-More than 3 million of those people made a suicide plan.
-Nearly 2 million of them attempted suicide.
+In 2022 (the most recent year for which we have data), more than 13.2 million American adults experienced it.
+More than 3.8 million of those people made a suicide plan.
+And 1.6 million of them attempted suicide.

 These statistics are one reason it’s important to help loved ones struggling with their mental health.
 Even if you think they’d never harm themselves.